sandeeppanda92/aib-data/md/careers/technical-senior-software-engineer-voyager.md

-# Senior Software Engineer, JS
+# Senior Software Engineer, JavaScript

 ### This is a full time position and is located in either Berlin, Toronto, Berkeley, or San Francisco.